-Most Intel® XeonTM processor system bus signals use Assisted Gunning Transceiver Logic (AGTL+) signaling technology.
-This signaling technology provides improved noise margins and reduced ringing through low voltage swings and controlled edge rates.
-Unlike the Intel® Pentium® III XeonTM processor family, the termination voltage level for the Intel® XeonTM Processor AGTL+ signals is VCC, the operating voltage of the processor core.
-P6 family processors utilize a fixed 1.5V termination voltage known as VTT.
-The use of a termination voltage that is determined by the processor core allows better voltage scaling on the system bus for Intel® XeonTM processors.
+Most processor system bus signals use Assisted Gunning Transceiver Logic + (AGTL+) signalling technology.
+This signalling technology provides improved noise margins and reduced ringing through low voltage swings and controlled edge rates.
+Unlike the Intel® Pentium® III XeonTM processor family, the termination voltage level for the Intel® XeonTM processor MP AGTL+ signals is $V{CC}$ , the operating voltage of the processor core.
+P6 family processors utilize a fixed 1.5V termination voltage known as $V{TT}$ .
+The use of a termination voltage that is determined by the processor core allows better voltage scaling on the Intel® NetBurstTM micro-architecture system bus.
 Because of the speed improvements to data and address busses, signal integrity and platform design methods become more critical than with previous processor families.
-Design guidelines for the Intel Xeon processor system bus are detailed in the appropriate platform design guidelines (refer to Section 1.3).
+Design guidelines for the processor system bus are detailed in the appropriate platform design guidelines (refer to Section 1.2).

 The AGTL+ inputs require a reference voltage (GTLREF) which is used by the receivers to determine if a signal is a logical 0 or a logical 1.
-GTLREF must be generated on the system board (See Table 11 for GTLREF specifications).
+GTLREF must be generated on the system board (See Table 12 for GTLREF specifications).
 Termination resistors are provided on the processor silicon and are terminated to its core voltage ( $V{CC}$ ).
 The on-die termination resistors are a selectable feature and can be enabled or disabled via the ODTEN pin.
 For end bus agents, on-die termination must be disabled.
-The Intel 860 chipset provides on-die termination, thus eliminating the need to terminate the bus on the system board for most AGTL+ signals.
+Intel chipsets will also provide on-die termination, thus eliminating the need to terminate the bus on the system board for most AGTL+ signals.

 Note: Some AGTL+ signals do not include on-die termination and must be terminated on the system board.
-See Table 3 for details regarding these signals.
+See Table 4 for details regarding these signals.

 The AGTL+ bus depends on incident wave switching.
 Therefore timing calculations for AGTL+ signals are based on flight time as opposed to capacitive deratings.
 Analog signal simulation of the system bus, including trace lengths, is highly recommended when designing a system.
-Please refer to http://www.developer.intel.com to obtain the buffer electrical models, Intel® XeonTM Processor I/O Buffer Models.
+The Intel® XeonTM Processor Signal Integrity Models, are available at http://developer.intel.com